tungnguyentu/trade/README.md

 ### Paper Trading

-Test the bot with real-time data but without real money:
+Test the bot with real-time data on the Binance Futures Testnet:

 ```bash
 python -m app.main --mode paper